NikosMav/FakeNews-Classification/README.md

 ## License

-This project is licensed under the [License Name](LISENCE.md) - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 Feel free to explore the Jupyter Notebook for a detailed step-by-step explanation of the project and its implementation.